ericbottard/hands-on-spring-data/README.md

 The required setup and data set are already provided.
 Please complete class `JpaTest`.
 This test suite relies on an embedded H2 database.

-   1. Find a customer by its ID
+   1. Find a customer by its ID (lookup user with id 42)
    1. Find all customers
    1. Get paginated customer results
    1. Find customers with name compound predicate using explicit queries
    1. Find by name and city, using QueryDSL